 Landlords should set their rents at a rate they feel is fair for the current market.
 At the time of the unit inspection, HASB will also be performing a "Rent Reasonableness" review and determination.
 We are required to ensure that rents charged by owners to Housing Choice Voucher (HCV) program participants are reasonable as compared to rents for similar unassisted units in the marketplace.
 Ensuring rent reasonableness is very important for effective program operations.
 If HASB approves rents that are too high, government funds are wasted, and limited housing subsidies are squandered.
 Alternatively, if rents are approved at levels lower than comparable units in the private market, better owners and higher quality units are discouraged from participating in the program.

 Once you have approved a Housing Choice Voucher Holder as a tenant, these answers will help you complete the leasing process.

 After the landlord accepts the tenant participating in the HCV program, what's the next step for getting tenants leased up?

 The prospective tenant will give the landlord a Request for Tenancy Approval (RFTA) form to complete and return to HASB.
 The landlord will complete the Landlord section of the RFTA, the Disclosure of Lead-based Paint form, and the W-9.
 The landlord or participant will submit all completed and signed forms to HASB.
 HASB will contact the landlord, or tenant if they are already living in the unit, to schedule an inspection.

 It is important for the landlord to fill out the RFTA completely, especially the utility section describing who pays for which utilities because this section of the RFTA is used for calculating the approved rental amount based on the type of utilities for that unit.

-After the unit passes inspection and rent reasonableness, the landlord and tenant sign the lease and Housing Assistance Payment (HAP) Contract and submit them both to HASB.
+After the unit passes inspection and rent reasonableness, the landlord and tenant sign the lease and submit to HASB.
+HASB will then prepare the HAP contract for execution by the landlord.

 How do I submit the RFTA and other documentation?